wireapp/wire-server-deploy/offline/stackIT-wiab.md

 ---

 ### 3. Commands to Run on the StackIT Node in directory `wire-server-deploy`
 #### Note: These commands can be collected to run inside a single script, here we have broken down the deployment into small collective steps.
-These commands can work only from the stackIT node and directory wire-server-deploy.
+These commands can work only from the stackIT node and in the directory wire-server-deploy.

 - **Load the environment:**
    ```bash